Webster Wells: Early life and career

 and from at least 1860, he was known as Webster Wells.
 Samuel Adams, the Boston brewer and patriot, was a great-great-grandfather, and the poets Thomas Wells (1790–1861) and Anna Maria (Foster) Wells (1795–1868) were grandparents.
 The architect Joseph Morrill Wells was his brother.

-Beginning in 1863, Webster Wells studied at the West Newton English and Classical School (aka The Allen School), West Newton, Massachusetts, and then attended the Massachusetts Institute of Technology from which he graduated in 1873 with a Bachelor of Science degree.
+Beginning in 1863, Wells studied at the West Newton English and Classical School (aka the Allen School) in West Newton, Massachusetts, and then attended Massachusetts Institute of Technology, from which he graduated in 1873 with a Bachelor of Science degree.
 Wells taught mathematics at MIT, where he was successively instructor (1873–1880), assistant professor (1883), associate professor (1885), and full professor (1893–1911).

 Personal life

-Webster Wells married Emily Walker Langdon at Boston on June 21, 1876.
+Webster Wells married Emily Walker Langdon in Boston on June 21, 1876.

+In Europe at the outbreak of World War I, Wells and his wife returned to Brookline on the refugee ship Principe di Undine.

-Wells died at Arlington, Massachusetts on May 23, 1916 from the complications of Huntington's Chorea.
-He was buried in Oak Grove Cemetery, Medford, Massachusetts.
+Wells died in Arlington, Massachusetts, on May 23, 1916, from complications of Huntington's Chorea.
+He was buried in Oak Grove Cemetery in Medford, Massachusetts.